suffolklibraries/lgc/content/collections/events/hadleigh-mini-movers-26-03.md

     content:
       -
         type: text
-        text: 'This weekly class will run every Tuesday, 9.15-10.45am at Hadleigh Library.
-The session includes half an hour at the end for refreshments and socialising.'
+        text: "The autumn weekly class will run every\_Tuesday from 9 January, 9.15-10.45am at Hadleigh Library.
+The session includes half an hour at the end for refreshments and socialising.\_"
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'Hadleigh Mini Movers is supported by Babergh District Council.'
+        text: "Please note\_there are no sessions during the spring break (Tuesday 16 and 23 April)."
   -
     type: heading
     attrs: